-AI & Automation Consultant · Certified Management Consultant · 12+ years strategy + build
+AI & Automation Consultant · Certified Management Consultant (since 2020) · 11+ yrs finance, frontier tech & consulting

 Most people who call themselves AI consultants can show you a slide deck.
 I can show you systems I've shipped — AI agents, self-hosted automation infrastructure, and human-in-the-loop workflows running real business processes.
 I work AI-augmented: I architect, review and ship fast because I pair deep solution judgement and op-sec with modern AI tooling.
 Outcomes are the proof.
 Below are short walkthroughs — each covers the problem, what got automated, where the human stays in control, and the stack.